kaisqu/kaisqu.github.io/_pages/about.md

 My current research interests include human avatars, multi-modal models, and generative models.
 I'm dedicated to the creation and understanding of image/video/3d representations.
 With extensive experience in both academy and industry, I enjoy bringing the knowledge together and benefiting from both side.

-Please feel free to [email](KAI1 AT META DOT COM) me if you have any questions.
+Please feel free to [email](KAI1 AT META DOT COM) me if you have any questions or you are interested in collaborations.